 No matter what your skin type is, look for cleansers with PH close to the skin’s acid mantle (PH 4.0 – 6.5).
 Learn more about cleansers by reading “how to cleanse your face properly“

-Look for moisturizers that contain these 3 components; cholesterol, ceramides and fatty acids.
-If one of these 3 is missing in your moisturizer, the repair in the skin barrier function is delayed.
+If one of these 3 is missing in your moisturizer, the repair of the skin barrier function is delayed.
 A complete mixture of these 3 components in your moisturizer allows skin barrier repair recovery.

 Types of moisturizers with Cholesterol, Ceramides and free fatty acids are: